 - 130 grams / 1 cup rolled oats

 - 500 ml / 2 cups water

 - 100 grams / 1/2 cup active sourdough starter

 - 1 tablespoon coconut oil

 - Add the flour, oats, and salt to a large bowl.
 Mix and make a well in the centre, then add the water, starter, and honey.
 Stir until fully combined, at least 30 seconds.
-Cover (I use a plate) and let the dough sit for 16-20 hours at room temperature.
+Cover (I use a plate) and let the dough rest for 16-20 hours at room temperature.

 - Once the dough has risen, place a heat-proof lidded baking dish* into the oven and preheat to 250C / 475F.
 Use a spatula to pull the dough away from the sides of the bowl.
 When the oven is hot, carefully remove the dish and place the coconut oil in it.
 The oil should melt instantly.

-- Take the bread out of the oven and cool in the dish for 10 minutes before flipping it out onto a cooling rack, and cooling completely before cutting.
+- Take the bread out of the oven and cool in the dish for 10 minutes before flipping it out onto a cooling rack, and cooling completely before cutting - at least 4 hours, preferably overnight.
 I know it's hard to resist warm bread but cutting it too early can make the texture gummy.

 • To make a regular sandwich bread, place the risen dough into a well-greased or lined bread tin.
 Sprinkle some flour over it, cover with a tea towel, and let it rise again for another hour.
-Preheat the oven to 200C / 400F and bake for 40-45 minutes, then cool for another 20 before removing from the tin.
+Preheat the oven to 200C / 400F and bake for 50-55 minutes, then cool for another 20 before removing from the tin.
 Cool completely before slicing.

 Serving Size:1 slice